superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 - Horizontal scrolling already proved to work for previous version
 - Looking more possibilities to enhance azoteq improvements before release (2024.11.1) <br>

+#### Known issue
+- USB on the right triggers an unintended right click.
+It works correctly with USB on the left.
+- MOSCR or TOSCR vertical/horizontal scrolling inadvertently triggers horizontal/vertical scrolling, which may cause issues in Excel files.
+Two-finger scrolling works without any problems.

+#### Looking forward
 ◯ Vial-gui improvements, swipe and zoom gestures